dougbutner/web-4/README.md

 **Provable Identity** is now possible as suggested in this manifesto through the maturity of the biometric secrets.
 Standards are being created to

-**Phase Four**
+## **Phase Four**
 **Information entropy** is added to the systems where it can be of use.
-For example this could make a person's biometric data less knowable over time by increasing the amount of processing power needed to guess the biosecret.
+For example this could make a person's biometric data less knowable over time by increasing the amount of CPU time needed to guess the biosecret.